 It’s a surreal feeling.
-The exhilaration coursing through me has created a slow-motion effect.
+The exhilaration coursing through me has created a slow motion effect.
 I see the wisps of our breath float in the crisp winter air.
 The peaceful silence that blankets this sparkling forest is interrupted only by the thunder of paws and whoosh of our sled cutting through the icy top layer of snow.
 Our team powers ahead, pulling us along the shores of Lake Louise with astonishing strength and grace.

 I am joyous.
 Banff National Park is a scenic masterpiece and dog sledding in the Canadian Rockies tops my bucket list.
-After getting to know our team of Alaskan huskies, I doubt we’d find more enthusiastic guides to share in its splendor.
+After getting to know our team of Alaskan huskies, I doubt we’d find more enthusiastic guides to share in its splendour.

 Dog Sledding for Beginners

 While my husband Curt grew up with both huskies and malamutes as pets, I’m not as familiar with larger working breeds.
 To ease myself into the pack we booked Mushing 101 with Kingmik Dogsled Tours, which is just a short walk from the Fairmont Chateau Lake Louise.
 Approaching Kingmik, we could hear the pups’ excited howling, barking and affable chatter well before seeing them.

 Our musher Meghan welcomed us and immediately began introductions.
 Duff, Vargas, Moo, Growler, Trixie, Scoot.
 Like a proud parent Meghan shared a little about each dog’s personality and quirky disposition.
 Some were fearless leaders, others light hearted comedians and a few thought they were lapdogs.
 One mischievous pooch named Tuff even engaged Curt in an amusing game of steal the mitten.
 Needless to say we fell head over heels for the rambunctious gang and were eager for our lesson to begin.